nikeshskillup/bmi-calculator/README.md

 In this step, we'll implement the `calculateBMI` function in the `app.js` file.
 This function calculates the BMI (Body Mass Index) based on the user's input for height, weight, and selected units (cm/kg or ft/lb).
 Additionally, it determines the BMI category and updates the state variables accordingly.

-The function begins by parsing the user's input for height and weight into floating-point numbers (h and w).
+**i.** The function begins by parsing the user's input for height and weight into floating-point numbers (h and w).
-It then checks the selected unit (unit) to determine whether the user has chosen metric or imperial units.
+**ii.** It then checks the selected unit (unit) to determine whether the user has chosen metric or imperial units.
-If metric units are selected and valid height and weight inputs are provided, the BMI is calculated using the formula: weight (kg) / (height (m) * height (m)).
+**iii.** If metric units are selected and valid height and weight inputs are provided, the BMI is calculated using the formula: weight (kg) / (height (m) * height (m)).
 The result is rounded to two decimal places.
-Based on the calculated BMI value, the corresponding BMI category is determined and set using the setBMICategory function.
+**iv.** Based on the calculated BMI value, the corresponding BMI category is determined and set using the setBMICategory function.
-If imperial units are selected and valid inputs are provided, the height is converted from feet to inches, and the BMI is calculated using the formula: (weight (lb) / (height (in) * height (in))) * 703.
+**v.** If imperial units are selected and valid inputs are provided, the height is converted from feet to inches, and the BMI is calculated using the formula: (weight (lb) / (height (in) * height (in))) * 703.
-Again, the BMI category is determined and set based on the calculated BMI value.
+**vi.** Again, the BMI category is determined and set based on the calculated BMI value.
-If any invalid input is detected (e.g., negative values or empty fields), the BMI and BMI category are reset to null and an empty string.
+**vii.** If any invalid input is detected (e.g., negative values or empty fields), the BMI and BMI category are reset to null and an empty string.

 ```javascript
 const calculateBMI = () => {